 Above, from left to right: Eddie Parker, Pamela Blake, Julie Gibson, Eddie Acuff (partially hidden behind Gibson), an unidentified actress, Lyle Talbot, George Meeker, and Charles King appear to be trying to sort out the plot of Chick Carter, Detective.

 Blake’s very next role was in another serial, The Mysterious Mr. M (Universal, 1946).
 She was cast as Shirley Clinton, an insurance investigator who joined forces with federal agent Dennis Moore and police detective Richard Martin to track down master criminal Edmund MacDonald and his shadowy associate, the “Mr. M” of the title.
 The villains were out to steal the plans for a mammoth submarine, but the trio of protagonists effectively thwarted their schemes.
 Mr. M was Universal Pictures’ final foray into the serial genre, and was rather a slow and talky affair.
 However, it was much more entertaining than Chick Carter had been, thanks to a strong supporting cast, and Universal’s fine production values.
-Pamela’s talent for depicting scrappy determination suited her well for her part, and she established a nice rapport with her two male co-stars–offsetting their usual graveness with cheerfulness during conferences, but still maintaining a thoughtfully intelligent demeanor.
+Pamela’s talent for depicting scrappy determination suited her well for her part, and she established a nice rapport with her two male co-stars–offsetting their usual graveness with cheerfulness during conferences, but still maintaining a thoughtful, collected, and intelligent demeanor.